vkhristenko/TestIO/README.md

 - __Is that worth trying to prepare an exploded dataset and test its performance???__
 - __Would it even make sense for ROOT workflows???__
 - __Where does the overhead comes from for Apache Spark???__
-- __Parquet I/O is supposed to be optimized, but still numbers do not allows interactive processing of 50K of rows of 2D matrices.
+- __Parquet I/O is supposed to be optimized, but still numbers do not allow interactive processing of 50K of rows of 2D matrices.
 Am I missing something here???__
+- __Is that worth rewriting ROOT I/O for JVM(spark-root) given that parquet (supposed to be optimal out of the box) produces comparable results for a single threaded execution with the current implementation => not much to gain even if rewritten__